Reducing the risk of exploitation

 Accompanying children in mobility

 A lot of children end up being exploited when they leave their home in the hope of finding a better life elsewhere.
 They move from rural to urban areas, either in their home country or abroad.
 Tdh pays particular attention to children on the move.
-In West Africa, we are present in six countries (Guinea, Mali, Burkina Faso, Togo, Benin and Nigeria), where we help over 15,000 children.
+In West Africa, we are present in five countries between Abidjan and Lagos and respond to the protection needs of children along their routes.
 In Europe, we work towards improving the protection of migrant children and ensuring they have access to basic services along their journey and once they reach their destination.